Recent D&O Claims Developments

 First, even in a large public company, senior executives who have direct responsibility for matters which create spectacular losses can be incarcerated.
 For example, in the last few years the former CEO and COO of SCANA pled guilty to defrauding customers and others with respect to a failed $9 billion nuclear construction project; the former CEO of SAExploration and the former CFO of Roadrunner Transportation Systems were sentenced to three years and two years in prison, respectively, for their roles in fraudulent accounting schemes at their companies; the former CEO (Elizabeth Holmes) and former COO of Theranos were convicted of securities fraud and sentenced to 11 years and 13 years in prison, respectively; the former CEO of cryptocurrency company FTX (Sam Bankman-Fried) was convicted in 2023 of multiple counts of fraud and sentenced to 25 years in prison; and the former CEO of cryptocurrency company Biance Holdings pled guilty to violation of the Bank Secrecy Act by failing to adopt anti-money laundering policies and was sentenced to four months in prison.

 Second, lower-level executives who more easily can be shown to have knowingly participated in criminal wrongdoing are more frequently prosecuted than senior executives.
-Recent examples of charges against mid-level executives include: (i) six mid-level executives of Citigo were convicted in Venezuela of corruption charges, (ii) the Senior Vice President of Governmental Affairs of Com Ed pled guilty to charges involving the bribery of governmental officials, (iii) an executive of Sandoz, Inc. pled guilty to price-fixing charges involving generic drugs, and (iv) a former executive of Netflix was convicted of money laundering and bribery for accepting stock options, cash and gifts from third-party vendors in exchange for lucrative contracts with the company.
+Recent examples of charges against mid-level executives include: (i) six mid-level executives of Citigo were convicted in Venezuela of corruption charges, (ii) the Senior Vice President of Governmental Affairs of Com Ed pled guilty to charges involving the bribery of governmental officials, (iii) an executive of Sandoz, Inc. pled guilty to price-fixing charges involving generic drugs, (iv) a former executive of Netflix was convicted of money laundering and bribery for accepting stock options, cash and gifts from third-party vendors in exchange for lucrative contracts with the company, and (v) an Assistant Vice President of an insurance company pled guilty to fraud in connection with a $3.9 million scheme to scam the company for phony construction work and kickbacks from vendors.

 Third, individuals who are senior executives (and also large owners) of smaller companies are easier targets of criminal charges because of their more intimate knowledge of company operations.
 For example, in 2024, (i) the CEO and founder of a software company was sentenced to 18 months in prison and assessed a $1 million fine for inflating the company’s financial statements in connection with a securities offering that raised $60 million, (ii) the CEO of a clean energy company was sentenced to six years in prison following his conviction for defrauding investors out of $1.1 million, (iii) the former CEO of a dental device company pled guilty to defrauding investors out of $10.7 million, (iv) the CEO of a cryptocurrency company plead guilty to violating the Bank Secrecy Act by not adopting policies to prevent money laundering, (v) the former CEO of a medical device company was sentenced to six years in prison for healthcare fraud in connection with the company selling non-functional pain management device components, (vi) the former CEO of a management software company was sentenced to 20 years in prison for using company assets for personal benefits; (vii) the former CEO of a health advertising company was sentenced to seven and one-half years in prison for misrepresenting to investors, lenders and customers the company’s value and capabilities; and (viii) the former CEO of a healthcare software company was convicted of securities fraud for falsely declaring the company had a multimillion dollar deal to buy and resell COVID test kits.